w3c/wai-media-guide/planning.md

 For background, see _[Making Video and Audio Accessible - Introduction](index)_ that provides:
 * brief descriptions of captions, transcripts, audio description, sign language, and media player accessibility
-* examples of user experiences to help you understand why who needs what
+* user experiences to help you understand the "why" behind the requirements

 What accessibility features you provide with your media will likely be influenced by:
 * governmental regulations and other policy requirements